defold/doc/docs/en/manuals/optimization-size.md

 Apple and Google has defined application size limits when downloading over mobile networks (as opposed to downloading over Wifi).
 For Android this limit is 200 MB for apps published with [app bundles](https://developer.android.com/guide/app-bundle#size_restrictions).
 For iOS users will get a warning if the application is larger than 200 MB, but can still proceed to download it.

 ::: sidenote
-According to a 2017 study it was shown that "For every 6 MB increase to an APK’s size, we see a decrease in the install conversion rate of 1%." ([source](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2))
+According to a 2017 study it was shown that "For every 6 MB increase to an APK's size, we see a decrease in the install conversion rate of 1%." ([source](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2))
 :::

 ### HTML5